TrAnSfOrMiNg CoPiNg to living with autism using NLP

 Learning about NLP as a model for creating well-formed outcomes in our lives, self discovery and creating new possibilities, helps us understand how we construct our reality of the world around us and how we can create our desired future; effectively planning what we want to achieve and become the best we can be.
 No-one experiences the world exactly the same way because we all have and have had different sensory, emotional, mental and physical experiences and we attach and have attached our own meanings to those experiences to make sense of it all.
 Someone with autism experiences the world through their senses in either an increased or a lesser intense way, or fluctuating between the two, than a typically developing person.
 They often see, hear, feel, smell and taste with extremely heightened sensory feedback (hyper-sensitive) or very diminished sensory feedback (hypo-sensory) creating their own meaning of this feedback and communicate it to themselves and others in the best way they can with the resources they have to do this at the time; if not verbally to others, by their behaviour or through an alternative means of communication.

-When a person experiences hyper-sensitivity of all their senses at once, this causes what is described as sensory overload, subsequently generating a communicating behaviour to process and cope with it.
-When a person experiences hypo-sensitivity, it can be explained similar to when your arm goes 'dead' after sleeping on it and therefore shaking or flapping your arm would be a way of regaining the feeling in it.
-This is not the only reason children and adults with autism display repetitive behaviours of course, sometimes it creates a calming state within themselves, as Donna Williams describes how spinning used to calm her when she was a child and there can be many other explanations and reasons for these behaviours for each diferent individual.
+When a person experiences hyper-sensitivity of all their senses at once, this causes what is described as sensory overload, subsequently generating a communicating behaviour to process, express and cope with it.
+When a person experiences hypo-sensitivity, it can be explained similarly to when your arm goes 'dead' after sleeping on it and therefore shaking or flapping your arm would be a way of regaining the feeling in it.
+This is not the only reason children and adults with autism display repetitive behaviours of course, sometimes it creates a calming state within themselves, as Donna Williams describes how spinning used to calm her when she was a child and there can be many other explanations and reasons for these behaviours for each individual.

-Maybe you can imagine how you would feel if everything happening around you, everything you could see, hear, feel, smell and taste all came at you at full speed and volume all at once!
+Maybe you can imagine how you would feel if everything happening around you, everything you could see, hear, feel, smell and taste all came at you at full speed and volume at once!
 Could you focus on any one thing?
 How would you communicate this?
 How would you behave?
 I would want to scream, put my hands over my ears, and/or throw myself on the floor and have a ‘meltdown!’
 Wouldn't you?

 When you experience thinking, seeing, feeling, hearing, tasting and smelling your world using the structures, techniques, attitude, methodology and models of excellence from NLP, you can: